kartik-v/bootstrap-popover-x/README.md

 ```

 #### refreshPosition
-Refresh the position of the popover via javascript.
+Refresh the position of the popover via javascript based on the popover dimensions and placement.
 ```js
 $('#myPopover1').popoverX('refreshPosition')
 ```